Scottish National Investment Bank Bill: Stage 1

 We need to remember that example, because if the bank is mission-oriented, I believe that it will attract people who want to make a difference in the world, but it will not do so if it pays them peanuts.
 It does not need to match the often absurd salaries in the banking sector, but it will not attract people who have the investment, sectoral and scientific expertise if it underpays.
 Unfortunately, many public sector workers are underpaid, but I will not go into that, as it would be a whole other conversation.

 You do not have to match bankers’ salaries but you have to ensure that the bank’s remit is ambitious and that it will be an honour to work there.
 Historically, that approach has served well in bringing in high-level expertise to Government organisations.

 Earlier, I was talking about having a curriculum for training public servants that is wed to the idea that they are there to fix a market failure.
 Would you rather take a risk and be a creative actor who is creating value or just facilitate or enable the fixing of market failures?
-You would probably chose the first option.
+You would probably choose the first option.
 We need to reframe what the public sector is for to attract the top talents in our societies.

 The bank is the place where you can do that.